 Ants attracted to damp environments, like citronella and cornfield ants, are called moisture ants.
 They build nests in damaged, wet wood using pieces of wood and soil.
 These ants are yellow or yellowish-brown and can grow up to 4.5mm.

 Little Black Ants

 As their name suggests, these ants are tiny—the smallest being 1.5mm—and black.
-They like to nest in areas near moisture that also provide warmth.
+They like to live in areas that provide warmth and are close to moisture.
 While they prefer to be outside, they’ll move indoors and into your walls if an opportunity presents itself.

 Odorous House Ants

 Odorous house ants like moist areas and will nest in walls near pipes.
 They have dark brown or black bodies and are about 3mm in length.
 When these ants are crushed, they smell like rotten coconut.

 Pharaoh ants enter homes looking for food and shelter and stay in moist areas.
 They’re often found in kitchens and bathrooms.
 Unlike most ant species, pharaoh ant colonies have multiple queens that leave the original nest to build a new one.
 These ants are about 2mm in length and yellowish-brown.